 - Book and pay for transfers from the airport to the hotel in advance using Hoppa.

-While we have stayed on-site in multiple Disneyland Paris properties previously, we chose on this trip to stay in Serris, one-stop from Disneyland Paris on the RER.
+We have stayed on-site in multiple Disneyland Paris properties previously, we chose on this trip to stay in Serris, one stop from Disneyland Paris on the RER.

 A one-way journey on the RER from the nearest train station to our Airbnb (Val d’Europe train station) to Disneyland Paris (Marne-la-Vallée – Chessy) cost €1.90 per person.